 Sensory Explorations of Nature in School Environments

 SENSE was one of 10 projects receiving funding to find digital solutions to pressing sustainability issues through the EPSRC Sustainable Digital Society call in 2021.
-It is a collaboration between the Open University, University of Edinburgh, Imperial College London and Learning through Landscapes.
+The project is a collaboration between the Open University, University of Edinburgh, Imperial College London and Learning through Landscapes.
+The investigators on the project are:

 Why the outdoors?